 Why You Need Koonz McKenney Johnson & DePaolis

 Choosing to work with a lawyer is critical to your case due to their knowledge and experience in handling burn injury cases.
 It will ensure that the correct liable parties are identified and held responsible.
 An attorney also has the money and the resources to investigate the facts surrounding your accident in order to construct a powerful case on your behalf.

 Since you will be advocated for, you won’t have to worry about the time consuming and complex legal process of filing a personal injury claim.
 All of the paperwork and negotiations with insurance companies or other parties to reach a settlement will be taken care of.
 All of your focus can be directed towards healing.

-The law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, is an experienced group of burn injury lawyers in Fairfax who passionately advocate for our clients and care about their well-being.
+The law firm of Koonz McKenney Johnson & DePaolis LLP, is an experienced group of burn injury lawyers in Northern Virginia who passionately advocate for our clients and care about their well-being.
 Speak to an experienced lawyer today if you or a loved one is suffering from a burn injury and have your case evaluated at no cost to you.
-Call (703) 498-2928 or fill out our contact form to schedule a free consultation.
+Fill out our contact form to schedule a free consultation.